 The ultrafast laser is a scientific tool unlike any other.
 When focused, terawatt-level pulses produce large intrinsic electric and magnetic fields that accelerate ions.
 Also, the femtosecond pulse durations can provide snapshots of chemical reactions.
-Although technological uses of the ultrafast laser are already being discovered (see also supplement following p.
-82 in this issue), they will take decades to explorejust as with many of the greatest inventions.
+Although technological uses of the ultrafast laser are already being discovered, they will take decades to explore--just as with many of the greatest inventions.
 Part of understanding just what femtosecond pulses can do comes from developing the right techniques for measuring their effects.

-Researchers at Hamamatsu Photonics (Hamakita City, Japan) have demonstrated a device that produces a femtosecond-resolution series of imagesakin to a movieshowing areas of instantaneous birefringence induced by a focused ultrafast laser pulse in air.
-When the individual frames are summed, the result is a spatial representation of a light cone that reveals filaments of high birefringence in a distribution very unlike what might be expected near a focus (see figure here and on cover).
+Researchers at Hamamatsu Photonics (Hamakita-City, Japan) have demonstrated a device that produces a femtosecond-resolution series of images—akin to a movie—showing areas of instantaneous birefringence induced by a focused ultrafast laser pulse in air.
+When the individual frames are summed, the result is a spatial representation of a light cone that reveals filaments of high birefringence in a distribution very unlike what might be expected near a focus.
 Such information is important not only to high-field physics in laser plasma interactions but also to inertial-confinement fusion and will undoubtedly be important in the future to ultrafast-laser-based industrial processing.